top of page

 • memory T cells

-HSC marking guidance states that memory B cells and memory T cells remain in the system and help produce a rapid future response to the same pathogen.
+Memory B cells and memory T cells remain in the system and help produce a rapid future response to the same pathogen.

 Why memory cells matter